 - Organise a blood test to check your thyroid gland

-How do you treat bulging eyes from Graves disease?
+How do you treat exophthalmos/proptosis from Grave’s disease?

 The two phases are:

-- An active phase (which can last for up to two years) where you risk vision problems and dryness/redness of the eyes is noticeable.
+- An active phase (which can last for up to two years) where they may be redness, pain and swelling.

 - An inactive phase where the condition has settled down, but you may be left with long-term eye problems such as dry eye, double vision or a different eyelid position (ptosis or retraction).

 Treating thyroid hormone levels